cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ## Review expiring certificates

-From the jumpbox in each of our four environments, `tooling`, `development`, `staging`, and `production`, run `doomsday dashboard` to review all expiring certificates.
-Make note of any that are expiring within two weeks and make sure the team is aware.
+You can view a consolidated list of all expiring certificates on the [Doomsday Dashboard](https://doomsday.fr.cloud.gov/) (requires the VPN).
+Make note of any that are expiring within two weeks, make sure the team is aware, and plan with the team to determine who will renew the expiring certificate(s) and when.

+You can also view this information in each of our four environments, `tooling`, `development`, `staging`, and `production`, by running `doomsday dashboard` on the command line.

 ## Ensure all VMs are running the current stemcell